Ohkthx/mfah-webapp-java/README.md

 Java, HTML, and MySQL group project to demonstrate learning requirements for Database Systems 3380.
 Requirements for the assignment include using no frameworks.
 This is entirely proof-of-concept and should not be used in a production server.
 Passwords are not hashed.

+Objective of this task was to create a database system for the Houston Museum of Fine Arts that manages Members, Employees, Artifacts, Artists, Artist Owners, Transactions, Programs, Collections, Exhibitions, and the Museum itself.
+Employees have access to modify the Museum's entities directly with different employee access levels give differing access.
+Members can access their own profiles and edit it.
+Members are used to demonstrate our database triggers in the form of notifications based on their account status at the time of log-in.

 Current features:
 - Login and Registration Portals
 - Members / Employees can edit select profile details.